How To Start a Successful Blog and Make Money In 2024

 There are a lot of courses and free advice out there.
 But one thing I’ve noticed (test and tried) is that people with established Pinterest accounts need a different strategy than complete newcomers.

 Below, I will take you to the most critical steps of making a Pinterest powerhouse account driving traffic to your blog.

 In the beginning stages of your blog, affiliate marketing is likely your most important source of income.

 To increase your chances of getting sales, you want to get as much traffic to your site as possible.

-I’ll tell you more about the ways of making money in Chapter 5, let’s first look at what Pinterest can do for you.
+I’ll tell you more about how to make money in Chapter 5; let’s first look at what Pinterest can do for you.